riceissa/dotfiles/README.md

 - set up python to work (e.g. getting pip to work...), as well as other development environments (e.g. haskell)
 - emacs: emacs config for Japanese input (see [my page on this](http://issarice.com/japanese-input-on-the-command-line-framebuffer))
-- framebuffer stuff, like fbterm command to change the font (probably include in .bashrc)
 - document firefox plugins: adblock plus, vimfx, noscript, duckduckgo. maybe also epub plugin.
 - On LMDE `less` searches aren't highlighting for some reason under